 To make the process easier, stick to analyzing companies you will directly compete with.
 If you plan to set up an accounting firm, you will compete with other accounting firms in your area.
 If you plan to open a clothing store, you will compete with other clothing retailers in your area.

-Again, if you run a clothing store you also compete with online retailers, but there is relatively little you can do about that type of competition other than to work hard to compete in other ways: great service, friendly salespeople, convenient hours, truly understanding your customers, etc.
+Again, if you run a clothing store, you also compete with online retailers, but there is relatively little you can do about that type of competition other than to work hard to distinguish yourself in other ways: great service, friendly salespeople, convenient hours, truly understanding your customers, etc.

 - What are their weaknesses?
 Weaknesses are opportunities you should plan to take advantage of.